Alexander Dobrindt: Early life

 Dobrindt was born in Peißenberg, Bavaria.
-He graduated from the Weilheim Highschool in 1989 and continued his studies in the Ludwig Maximilian University of Munich finishing with a Master of Arts in Sociology in 1995.
+He graduated from the Weilheim Highschool in 1989 and continued his studies in the Ludwig Maximilian University of Munich, finishing with a Master of Arts in sociology in 1995.

-After obtaining his degree, Dobrindt worked at an engineering company as a Financial Director from 1996 to 2001 and as a Managing Director from 2001 to 2005.
+After obtaining his degree, Dobrindt worked at an engineering company as a financial director from 1996 to 2001 and as a managing director from 2001 to 2005.

 Political career

 Dobrindt joined the Junge Union (Junior party of the C.S.U.) in 1986 and 4 years later the Christian Social Union of Bavaria.

 He has been a member of the German National Parliament (Bundestag) since the 2002 federal elections when he won the direct mandate in the Parliamentary Constituency of Weilheim with 59.4 percent of the votes.
-Since 2009, he serves as the District-Chairman of the CSU in Weilheim-Schongau.
+Since 2009, he serves as the district-chairman of the CSU in Weilheim-Schongau.

 In parliament, Dobrindt served as a member of the Committee on Economic Affairs and Technology between 2005 and 2009.
 In the negotiations to form a coalition government following the 2013 elections, he was part of the 15-member leadership circle chaired by Merkel, Seehofer and Sigmar Gabriel.

 In his capacity as minister, Dobrindt introduced a controversial road toll which forces foreign car drivers to pay up to 130 euros a year for using Germany's Autobahn motorways; the toll was a pet project of his CSU party.
 He was also in charge of drafting the government's plan to spend almost 270 billion euros (£226.48 billion) to repair and build new roads, railway lines and waterways between 2017 and 2030.

 From late 2016, Dobrindt was a member of the German government's cabinet committee on Brexit at which ministers discuss organizational and structural issues related to the United Kingdom's departure from the European Union.

-Following the 2017 elections, Dobrindt succeeded Gerda Hasselfeldt as head of the Bundestag group of CSU parliamentarians.
-He has since led the joint CDU/CSU group with his co-chair from the CDU, Volker Kauder.
+Following the 2017 elections, Dobrindt succeeded Gerda Hasselfeldt as head of the Bundestag group of CSU parliamentarians within the joint CDU/CSU group led by Friedrich Merz.

+Minister for the Interior (2025–present)

+On May 6, 2025, Dobrindt was sworn in as Federal Interior Minister alongside the Merz cabinet.
+The following day, he ordered the pushback of illegal immigrants at the German border.
+On May 13, Dobrindt announced a ban on the far-right "Kingdom of Germany" (German: "Königreich Deutschland e.V.") association, which had been stockpiling weapons and had been acting increasingly hostile towards Germany's democratic system.
+Three members of the association were arrested, among them was its founder, Peter Fitzek.
+On his visit to Israel and the city of Bat Yam, reviewing the site's where Iranian missiles struck he was quoted saying: "There is no justification for attacks on a civilian population, as occurred here."